Lemon Law NJ FAQ

 Does the Lemon Law cover motorcycles?

 Yes, the Lemon Law in NJ covers motorcycles with the same degree of protection provided to cars and personal trucks.
+This includes new purchased or leased motorcycles.
+The provisions that apply to motorcycles allow for a complete replacement of the motorcycle or a refund of the purchase price.

 My car is brand-new or only a few days old, and I'm already having problems with it.
 Should I just return it to the dealership?

 No. While problems can occur immediately, even in brand-new vehicles, you must follow proper procedures if you hope to open a claim under the Lemon Law.
+The most important thing to do initially is take your vehicle in to a manufacturer's authorized dealership for repairs.
+Once your car/truck/motorcycle is returned to you, make sure you get and keep a copy of any repair invoices.

 What is the proper procedure for opening a Lemon Law claim in New Jersey?